itsmarsss/auto-flappy/README.md

 #### setup
 Setup coordinates the program scans as well as colors of elements on screen
 #### start
-Start AutoFlapping :warning: **run at your own risk; THERE IS NO KILL KEY** :warning:
+Start AutoFlapping :warning: **Run at your own risk; THERE IS NO KILL KEY** :warning:
 Once you've started, you cant stop; either close terminal/command prompt or terminate program.
 #### quit
 Quit the program